GMS (duo): Riktam

-Shajahan Matkin (Riktam) was born in 1976 in Amsterdam Holland.
+Shajahan Matkin (Riktam) was born in 1976 in Amsterdam, Netherlands.
 He met his co-member Bansi in a coffee shop when he was 14 years old.
-When he was 15 he left school and went to India where he travelled to Goa to experience his first trance parties.
+When he was 15, he left school and went to India where he travelled to Goa to experience his first trance parties.
 After returning to Amsterdam in 1995 from another trip to India, he started making music with his friend Bansi.
-They created a group called the Growling Mad Scientists or GMS as it became known.
+They created a group called the Growling Mad Scientists (or GMS, as it became known).
 Now he lives in Ibiza, Spain and DJs and produces live shows around the world at various functions.

 Bansi

 Joseph Quinteros (Bansi) was born in Barcelona in 1976.
 He played the drums for six years, starting at the age of 11.
 He also played bass and guitar, since his father was a musician.
-At 14 he met Riktam and after going to Goa together they founded GMS.
+At 14, he met Riktam and, after going to Goa together, they founded GMS.
 He also lived in Ibiza and toured the world on a constant basis.
 He died on 19 June 2018 at the age of 42 from blood cancer.